ornj/symfony-docs/book/page_creation.rst

     $ php app/console generate:bundle --namespace=Acme/HelloBundle --format=yml

+The generator script will ask you several questions about your new bundle.
+For now you can accept the default options by pressing return after each question.

 Behind the scenes, a directory is created for the bundle at ``src/Acme/HelloBundle``.
 A line is also automatically added to the ``app/AppKernel.php`` file so that the bundle is registered with the kernel::